Recruiters Nominate Their Favorite Phone Interview Questions

 Ask great questions, get great answers

-Phone screenings are the beginning of a candidate’s journey with your company, so make sure that journey starts on the right foot.
+Phone interviews and screenings are the beginning of a candidate’s journey with your company, so make sure that journey starts on the right foot.

 Co-authored by Ritika Puri.